 The main purpose of this course is to teach you how to write the basic documents needed to find an internship or job (resume, cover letter), how to go through the various stages of the interview, the process of analyzing a potential employer.

-One of MGIMO’s oldest departments, the German Chair has extensive experience and tradition in training international specialists with a professional command of German.
-Students study using modern textbooks that preserve the achievements of the Soviet school and have been revised to reflect new trends.
+The German Chair has extensive experience and tradition in training international specialists with a professional command of German.
+Students study using modern textbooks that preserve the achievements of the Soviet school but reflect new trends.

 Internships are a mandatory element of the educational process and an opportunity to apply and consolidate the acquired knowledge in professional activities.
 Program students have a unique opportunity to undertake internships not only in Russia, but also in Switzerland and Europe.